Quick Guide to Fixing Computer Hardware

 3. Make the target partition active so you can access your recovered data

 ddrescue tries every trick in the book to read the data off the target drive, bit-by-bit, regardless of what filesystems or partitions the drive contains.
 It will even try to read the data backwards.
-It's very effective.
+It's very effective, and many people believe it is the best data-retrieval program around.
 But it might take many hours or even days to get your data back.
 Like all the software in this article it is free.

 HDD Not Spinning